nos/client/README.md

 - [Code contribution guidelines](/.github/CONTRIBUTING.md#Code-Contribution)

-There is a [specific channel called develop](https://discord.nos.io/) on Discord do discuss development.
+There is a [specific channel called develop](https://discord.nos.io/) on Discord to discuss development.

 # Contribute by building a dApp on nOS

-**Check out the documentation of the dapp-starter-kit [dApp-starter-kut](./docs/create-your-own-dapp.md) to get going quickly.**
+**Check out the documentation of the dapp-starter-kit [dApp-starter-kit](./docs/create-your-own-dapp.md) to get going quickly.**

 Resources: